Complications of pregnancy: Pelvic girdle pain

-Pelvic girdle pain (PGP) disorder is pain in the area between the posterior iliac crest and gluteal fold beginning peri or postpartum caused by instability and limitation of mobility.
+Pelvic girdle pain (PGP) disorder is pain in the area between the posterior iliac crest and gluteal fold, beginning peri or postpartum caused by instability and limitation of mobility.
 It is associated with pubic symphysis pain and sometimes radiation of pain down the hips and thighs.
-For most pregnant individuals, PGP resolves within three months following delivery, but for some it can last for years, resulting in a reduced tolerance for weight bearing activities.
-PGP affects around 45% of individuals during pregnancy: 25% report serious pain and 8% are severely disabled.
+For most pregnant individuals, PGP resolves within three months following delivery, but for some, it can last for years, resulting in a reduced tolerance for weight-bearing activities.
+PGP affects around 45% of individuals during pregnancy: 25% report serious pain, and 8% are severely disabled.
 Risk factors for complication development include multiparity, increased BMI, physically strenuous work, smoking, distress, history of back and pelvic trauma, and previous history of pelvic and lower back pain.
-This syndrome results from a growing uterus during pregnancy that causes increased stress on the lumbar and pelvic regions of the mother, thereby, resulting in postural changes and reduced lumbopelvic muscle strength leading to pelvic instability and pain.
+This syndrome results from a growing uterus during pregnancy that causes increased stress on the lumbar and pelvic regions of the mother, thereby resulting in postural changes and reduced lumbopelvic muscle strength, leading to pelvic instability and pain.
 It is unclear whether specific hormones in pregnancy are associated with complication development.
 PGP can result in poor quality of life, predisposition to chronic pain syndrome, extended leave from work, and psychosocial distress.
 Many treatment options are available based on symptom severity.
-Non-invasive treatment options include activity modification, pelvic support garments, analgesia with or without short periods of bed rest, and physiotherapy to increase strength of gluteal and adductor muscles reducing stress on the lumbar spine.
+Non-invasive treatment options include activity modification, pelvic support garments, analgesia with or without short periods of bed rest, and physiotherapy to increase the strength of gluteal and adductor muscles, reducing stress on the lumbar spine.
 Invasive surgical management is considered a last-line treatment if all other treatment modalities have failed and symptoms are severe.